 CDX-1401's potential activity is being explored in investigator sponsored and collaborative studies.
-A Phase 2 study of CDX-1401 in combination with CDX-301 is being conducted in metastatic melanoma by the Cancer Immunotherapy Trials Network (CITN) under a CRADA with the Cancer Therapy Evaluation Program of the NCI.
+A Phase 2 study of CDX-1401 in combination with CDX-301 is being conducted in malignant melanoma by the Cancer Immunotherapy Trials Network (CITN) under a CRADA with the Cancer Therapy Evaluation Program of the NCI.
 This study was designed to determine the activity of CDX-1401 with or without CDX-301 in melanoma.
 The primary outcome measure of the study is immune response to NY-ESO-1.
 Secondary outcome measures include analysis and characterization of peripheral blood mononuclear cells (dendritic cells, T cells, natural killer cells, etc.), additional immune monitoring, safety and clinical outcomes (survival and time to tumor recurrence).
 Enrollment is complete, and initial results were presented at the 2016 American Society of Clinical Oncology (ASCO) Annual Meeting.
 The data confirmed that CDX-1401 is capable of driving NY-ESO-1 immunity and further demonstrated the potential of CDX-301 as a combination agent for enhancing tumor specific immune responses.
 The NCI and CITN are planning to enroll additional cohorts to investigate alternative regimens of CDX-301.
-Other studies are being considered through investigator-sponsored and collaborative agreements.